fusonic/dotnet-extensions/README.md

 Fusonic.Extensions.* (Ex.
 Fusonic.Extensions.Abstractions)

-"AspnetCore" specific extensions land in "AspnetCore" "namespace".
+"AspNetCore" specific extensions land in "AspNetCore" "namespace".

 What code can be added to Fusonic Extensions?
 --------------------

-- Generic logic  which are generally valid and meaningful.
+- Reusable abstract logic which is generally valid and meaningful.
-- Stability: Logic should not be very volatile and, at best, tested.
+- Stability: Code should not be very volatile and, at best, tested.
 It should change as little as possible to the public API.
 - Extensible: Logic should, if reasonably practicable, be extensible and flexible (eg virtual methods)

 Standards (QA/Versioning, Unit-Tests)
 --------------------

 - All code must be unit-tested
-- We do not introduce any breaking changes.
+- Breaking changes shall be avoided.
 We use semantic versioning: https://semver.org/
+- Major releases are aligned with the yearly [.NET release schedule](https://github.com/dotnet/core/blob/master/roadmap.md).

 Allowed base dependencies
 --------------------
-If possible, only .NET standard references should be added.
+If possible, only .NET BCL libraries should be referenced.
 Especially with abstract code.
 We try to reference as few dependencies as possible.
 However, we agree on the following core technologies, if absolutely necessary for the meaningfulness of the package:

 * SimpleInjector